 Fred Phillips is a professor and the George Baxter scholar at the University of Saskatchewan’s Edwards School of Business, where he has taught and researched since earning a PhD in Accounting at the University of Texas at Austin in 1996.
-Professor Phillips teaches financial accounting and auditing at the undergraduate and graduate levels.
+Professor Phillips has taught courses in financial accounting and auditing at the undergraduate and graduate levels.
 His research involves empirical studies of teaching and learning, and professional judgment and decision-making.

 As a researcher and writer, Fred has published more than 30 articles and instructional cases in peer-reviewed journals, including Issues in Accounting Education, Journal of Accounting Research, and Organizational Behavior and Human Decision Making.
 He also has published four textbooks with McGraw-Hill Education, including Fundamentals of Financial Accounting (with Bob and Pat Libby), which earned “Book of the Year” honors within McGraw-Hill’s Business and Economics division.
 His research has been recognized with the American Accounting Association’s Innovation in Auditing and Assurance Education Award, as well as its Outstanding Research in Accounting Education Award (on three occasions).

 My primary teaching interests are in introductory financial accounting and assurance services, at both the undergraduate and graduate levels.
 I have taught the following courses at the University of Saskatchewan.
 For a summary of students' evaluations of my teaching, click here.
 To read my statement of teaching philosophy, click here.

 - Comm 201 (Accounting and Business Decision-Making)